yochaigal/cairn/wip/2e/setting-seeds.md

 | **19**  | Palace         | Toxic        |
 | **20**  | Tomb           | Warped       |

-## Landmarks

-Landmarks are unique, visible POIs that can also be used as geographic reference points: towers, mountains, tall buildings, and so on.
-They help orient travelers around the map, and can help to identify terrain, regions, settlements, and Curiosities from afar.
-Landmarks are especially visible from areas with higher elevation or a clear viewpoint.

 ## Paths

 Paths act as geographic connectors on the map, ranging from well-traveled roads to rough wilderness routes.
 Paths should provide compelling choices between POIs, who must weigh factors such as safety, speed, and travel difficulty.
 They may be well-trod, or hidden and not appearing any map.
 Some paths may require specialized tools (boats, climbing gear, etc.) or are simply impossible to navigate without a map or guide.